nasclub/Theme-Selector/README.md

 ### Configuration

 Using JSON, we set up configuration objects within the `themeConfig` array.
-The system will pull data from the array and build the selector accoradingly.
+The system will pull data from the array and build the selector accordingly.

+To add/remove/edit the themes, you need to find the `themeConfig` array and add/remove/edit a JSON object.
+The order of the JSON objects `{ ... }` will determine the order the theme selector will be built, from top to bottom -> left to right.
+Make sure each JSON object is separated with a `,` i.e. `themeConfig = [{ ... },{ ... },{ ... }];`.

 #### Configuration JSON Example:
 ```javascript